c0debreaker/c0debreaker.github.io/_posts/2015-05-16-intercepting-expired-tokens.md

 The better way or should I say, the recommended way of invalidating authentication information such as stored tokens, ids, etc is via AngularJS' HTTPInterceptor.

-First, we'll make a factory or service that will house the code for capturing successes and errros.
+First, we'll make a factory or service that will house the code for capturing successes and failures.
 Secondly, we'll inject this factory into $httpProvider inside .config.
-Some AngularJS developers will stop here but I usually add a listener inside .run for changing state, and in this case, changing to login state.
+Some AngularJS developers will stop here but I usually add a listener inside .run for changing state, and in this case, calling login state to redirect user back to the login screen.

 ### The HTTP Interceptor
 {% highlight c %}